Do not turn the pages of the exam until you are instructed to do so.

+Problems 1 and 2 must be answered in exam booklet 1.
+Problems 3 and 4 must be answered in exam booklet 2.
 The answers need to be well motivated and expressed in terms of the variables used in the problem.
 You will receive partial credit where appropriate, but only when we can read your solution.
 Answers that are not motivated will not receive any credit, even if correct.

 At the end of the exam, you need to hand in your exam, the blue exam booklets, and the equation sheet.
 All items must be clearly labeled with your name, your student ID number, and the day/time of your recitation.
 If any of these items are missing, we will not grade your exam, and you will receive a score of 0 points.